-Format Optimization is the process of delivering the best image format to the end user, while taking into account various factors such as requesting device capabilities, browser support for certain image formats, image content, image quality, and more.
+Format Optimization is the process of delivering the best image format to the end-user, while taking into account various factors such as requesting device capabilities, browser support for certain image formats, image content, image quality, and more.
 Ensuring the right format helps you reduce the image size and subsequently the load time.

 This behaviour works automatically when the 'Use Best Format For Image Delivery' setting is turned on within the dashboard.
 This setting is accessible under the Optimization section of Image Settings.

-Based on Browser Support: ImageKit.io automatically selects the best format to deliver an image.
-To perform this, browser support for WebP is checked on every incoming request, and whether WebP is the best format for the image.
-If the browser supports WebP and images can be delivered as WebP, the image is converted and delivered.
-If the browser doesn't support WebP (like Safari), the next best format is chosen and then delivered.
+- 1.Based on Browser Support: ImageKit.io automatically selects the best format to deliver an image.
+To perform this, browser support for formats like WebP and AVIF is checked on every incoming request.
+If the browser supports either of these image formats, and the image can be converted to them, the ImageKit automatically selects the format with the smallest size for delivery.
+If the browser doesn't support these formats, the next best format is selected and then delivered.

-Based on Image Content: Certain file formats like JPEG can be easily delivered as WebP (on Chrome) and JPEG (on Safari).
-Additionally, image file formats like PNG, which have transparency, are evaluated based on end-user device support, and the best format (PNG or WebP) is delivered.
+- 2.Based on Image Content: Certain file formats like JPEG can be easily delivered as AVIF (on Chrome 85+, for example) or WebP.
+For other image file formats like PNG which have transparency, only those formats that support transparency, like PNG or WebP or AVIF are considered for delivery.
 If a PNG image does not contain any transparency, then it becomes a candidate even for the JPEG format.

 f-autoparameter in the URL enables automatic format conversion based on the above factors.

 f-autoautomatically selects the best format, you can also force an image format using parameters

 f-png ,and more.